bil-bas/google-browse/README.md

 Not really intended for real use, since it is only really a toy.

+WARNING: The high traffic from this tool will quickly get Google locking you out thinking that you are an evil scraper!

 ## Installation

 Add this line to your application's Gemfile: